Apartment classes of integral symplectic groups

-Recall from \cite[p.116-117]{quillen1978homotopypropertiesofposets} that a poset $P$ is Cohen--Macaulay of dimension $d$ if the associated order complex $P$ is $d$-spherical and the link of each $k$-simplex in $P$ is $(d-k-1)$-spherical.
+Recall from \cite[p.116-117]{quillen1978homotopypropertiesofposets} that a poset $P$ is Cohen--Macaulay of dimension $d$ if the associated order complex $P$ is $d$-spherical, i.e.~$d$-dimensional and homotopy equivalent to a wedge of $d$-spheres, and the link of each $k$-simplex in $P$ is $(d-k-1)$-spherical.
 The main result of this section is the following theorem.